jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   - My Name Is Madness / Corroded (Eroded) Mind
   - Something else for endurance
   - Roll to-wound against N instead of T
+  - Nearby gauss weapons always gain bonus AP as if a 66 was rolled to wound

 ## Relics